Rubio says Trump to get involved in Sudan peace efforts as civil war rages

 The UAE has been widely accused of supporting the RSF with money and weapons, but it has staunchly rejected any involvement.

-United Nations Human Rights commissioner Volker Turk said Thursday he feared new atrocities amid the intense fighting between the SAF and RSF.
+United Nations High Commissioner for Human Rights Volker Turk said on Thursday that he feared new atrocities amid the intense fighting between the SAF and RSF.

-The UN human rights council has already mandated one inquiry into alleged atrocities – including systematic mass murder, rape, torture, and forced displacement of non-Arab ethnic groups – after the RSF seized El-Fasher.
+The UN Human Rights Council has already mandated one inquiry into alleged atrocities – including systematic mass murder, rape, torture, and forced displacement of non-Arab ethnic groups – after the RSF seized el-Fasher.

-Sudan’s war has killed more than 40,000 people, according to United Nations figures, but aid groups said that is an undercount and the true number could be many times higher.
+Sudan’s war has killed more than 40,000 people, according to UN figures, but aid groups said that is an undercount and the true number could be many times higher.

 The UN said the war has created the world’s largest humanitarian crisis as millions of people have been forced to flee their homes and parts of the country have been pushed into famine.